antoniwan/bsky_follower/README.md

 The application supports the following command-line flags:

 - `-simulate`: Run in simulation mode (no actual follows)
-- `-file`: Path to the users JSON file (default: "users.json")
-- `-update-top`: Fetch top users from bsky.directory and save to JSON
+- `-update-top`: Fetch top users from bsky.directory and save to database
 - `-min-followers`: Minimum followers required to follow (default: 0)
 - `-real`: Actually follow users (default is simulation only)